Canneseries: Rai’s ‘The Hunter’ Falls Prey to Amazon Prime Video (EXCLUSIVE)

-Produced by Rome-based Cross Productions — which is controlled by Germany’s Beta Film — in tandem with Rai Fiction, the 12-episode “Hunter” skein reconstructs the vigorous reaction prompted in 1993 by the 1992 bomb murders of anti-Mafia magistrates Giovanni Falcone and Paolo Borsellino.
+About a real Palermo prosecutor with a killer instinct for tracking down top Mafiosi, ”The Hunter” is produced by Rome-based Cross Productions — which is controlled by Germany’s Beta Film — in tandem with Rai Fiction.
+The 12-episode “Hunter” skein reconstructs the vigorous reaction prompted in 1993 by the 1992 bomb murders of anti-Mafia magistrates Giovanni Falcone and Paolo Borsellino.
 An anti-Mafia effort of unprecedented scope was unleashed that led to hundreds of arrests and marked a turning point in Italy’s fight against Cosa Nostra.

 This pivotal hunt is narrated through multiple prisms but mainly through that of young and ambitious provincial prosecutor Saverio Barone, played by Francesco Montanari (“Crime Novel”).
 His character is conceived “totally outside the box as far as Italian dramas are concerned,” says Rai Fiction chief Eleonora Andreatta.
 “Because he is full of shadows and light.”
 He has flaws, “so that you don’t know if he’s driven by his sense of justice…or just his huge ambition,” she notes.